 Concrete mixer trucks for sale on Truckpages are highly specialised pieces of equipment.
 They are often called ‘transit mixers’ as they are continually mixing the cement into the sand to make concrete.
 If you are buying a used concrete mixer truck, you are essentially buying two machines at the same time.
 The chassis cab must be in good order, but so to does the mixing drum and associated mechanicals.
-These machines are worked hard.
-Concrete is a difficult substance to work with and the mixers are expensive pieces of equipment.
+These machines are worked hard – Concrete is a difficult substance to work with and the mixers are expensive pieces of equipment.
 Combine this with the lives spent on and off building sites in the mud then it might be best to get a full inspection of any concrete mixer that you are looking to buy.
+The alternatives are a volumetric concrete mixer which is mixed on site using a water tank fitted to the truck.

 Each mixer drum manufacturer has guidelines that determine the frequency that concrete mixer drums should be capped and re-bladed.
 If the drum has been well maintained and is in good condition it will discharge more quickly with a more consistent mix.